-The service will implement code to train a U-NET model on Sentinel2 hyperspectral images (patches of 64x64 pixels).
+The service will implement code to train a U-NET model on Sentinel2 hyperspectral images (that can be first converted to smaller patches).
 The weights of a part of the U-NET model will be pre-trained with a self- supervised approach, increasing final classification performance.